Frequently asked questions about health insurance coverage options in Massachusetts

 Massachusetts is a leader in public health and healthcare reform, enacting legislation in 2006 aimed at achieving nearly universal healthcare coverage.
 The state’s reforms resulted in the nation’s lowest uninsured rate — a designation the state continues to hold, with an uninsured rate of just 3% in 2019, according to U.S. Census data (although that was a slight increase from 2.8% in 2018).

 Massachusetts’ reform strategies, such as an exchange where private insurers compete, a requirement that individuals have health insurance coverage or pay a penalty, and subsidies to help those who can’t afford coverage, served as the model Affordable Care Act.

 The ACA’s individual mandate (ie, the provision to require most Americans to maintain health coverage or pay a penalty) was based on a similar program that Massachusetts had implemented a few years earlier.
 The state’s individual mandate continues to be in effect, even after the ACA’s individual mandate penalty was repealed.
 Uninsured Massachusetts residents once again pay the penalty on their state taxes, after doing so via their federal taxes for 2014 through 2018.

 Former Gov. Deval Patrick signed the legislation authorizing the Affordable Care Act’s Medicaid expansion in July 2013, which has helped to drive the uninsured rate in Massachusetts even lower than it already was pre-ACA.

 Through ACA expansion, the Massachusetts Medicaid program covers most non-elderly adults with household income up to 138% of FPL.
-As of November 2020, enrollment in Massachusetts Medicaid plans and CHIP was about 31% higher than it had been prior to the expansion of Medicaid.
+As of late 2022, enrollment in Massachusetts Medicaid plans and CHIP was about 51% higher than it had been prior to the expansion of Medicaid.

 Read more about Massachusetts’ Medicaid expansion.